Fuzhounese Americans: Manhattan's Chinatown and Lower East Side

 During the 1980s, growing numbers of Fuzhou immigrants started arriving into Manhattan's Chinatown.
 Because Manhattan's Chinatown was mostly Cantonese-speaking, many could not integrate well there.
-Instead they began to settle on East Broadway and east of The Bowery, which was not fully developed as part of Chinatown but an overlapping enclave of Chinese, Latinos and Jewish populations.
+Instead, they began to settle on East Broadway and east of The Bowery, which was not fully developed as part of Chinatown but an overlapping enclave of Chinese, Latinos and Jewish populations.
 Many of the earlier Fuzhou immigrants learned to speak Cantonese to find work and to interact with most of Chinatown's residents.
 Many of the earlier Fuzhou immigrants to New York lived in Hong Kong for some time, adapting to the Hong Kong culture and learning to speak Cantonese.
 The Little Fuzhou enclave slowly emerged on the eastern borderline of Chinatown, which was still overlapped with some Latino and Jewish populations.
 It eventually became fully Chinese-populated and fully part of Manhattan's Chinatown.
 However, Chinatown became subdivided into the older established Cantonese Chinatown, in the western portion, and the newer Fuzhou Chinatown in the eastern portion.
 Some longtime Cantonese residents (many of them older generations) and businesses remain in Fuzhou Chinatown.

 Little Fuzhou (on East Broadway) as seen from the Manhattan Bridge.

 Hokchiu people have founded business organizations such as the Fuzhou-American Chamber of Commerce and Industry.
 In 1998, businesspeople from Changle founded the Changle American Association, which has become one of the most influential community organizations.

 Shift to Brooklyn, Queens, and Nassau County

 However, due to the gentrification situation of Manhattan's Chinatown since the 2000s, the Chinese population and businesses are declining and moving from the original Chinatown to newer Chinatowns in New York, and the Fuzhou immigrants are also part of this decline as well.
-Many of Chinese in Manhattan's Chinatown are relocating to the newer Chinese enclaves in Brooklyn, Queens, and Nassau County.
-However, the Fuzhous that are moving out are mostly relocating to Sunset Park, which now has the largest Fuzhou community in all of New York City, while the Cantonese are moving to Bensonhurst, Brooklyn's newer and growing Chinese enclaves, which are more primarily Cantonese populated.
+Many of the Chinese in Manhattan's Chinatown are relocating to the newer Chinese enclaves in Brooklyn, Queens, and Nassau County.
+However, the Fuzhous that are moving out are mostly relocating to Sunset Park, which now has the largest Fuzhou community in all of New York City, while the Cantonese are moving to Bensonhurst, Brooklyn's newer and growing Chinese enclaves, which are primarily Cantonese populated.